nergalex/f5-aks-kic-lab/source/class1/module2/module2.rst

 adding its leadership and vision to the future of Kubernetes Ingress, as explained by Mark Church (Product Manager at Google) in `this video <https://youtu.be/p51b6t5okCI?t=5888>`_.

-NGINX already implements `concepts of the Gateway API <https://gateway-api.sigs.k8s.io/>`_ in  `VirtualServer(Route) resources <https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/>`_.
+NGINX already implements the following design goals drive the `concepts of the Gateway API <https://gateway-api.sigs.k8s.io/>`_ in  `VirtualServer(Route) resources <https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/>`_.
 VirtualServer(Route) aims to improve upon current standards like Ingress:

-    - `Multi-Tenancy and Namespace Isolation in Kubernetes <https://www.nginx.com/blog/enabling-multi-tenancy-namespace-isolation-in-kubernetes-with-nginx/>`_: Gateway is composed of API resources which model organizational roles that use and configure Kubernetes service networking.
+    - **Role-oriented** - Gateway is composed of API resources which model organizational roles that use and configure Kubernetes service networking.
-    - `Expressive declaration <https://www.nginx.com/blog/migrating-from-community-ingress-controller-to-f5-nginx-ingress-controller/>`_: - Gateway API resources support core functionality for things like header-based matching, traffic weighting, and other capabilities that were only possible in Ingress through custom annotations.
+    - **Expressive** - Gateway API resources support core functionality for things like header-based matching, traffic weighting, and other capabilities that were only possible in Ingress through custom annotations.
-    - `Load Balancing TCP and UDP Traffic <https://www.nginx.com/blog/load-balancing-tcp-and-udp-traffic-in-kubernetes-with-nginx/>`_: - Along with HTTP traffic, NGINX Ingress Controller load balances TCP and UDP traffic, so you can use it to manage traffic for a wide range of apps and utilities based on those protocols.
+    - **Shared Gateways and cross-Namespace support** - They allow the sharing of load balancers and VIPs by permitting independent Route resources to attach to the same Gateway.
+This allows teams (even across Namespaces) to share infrastructure safely without direct coordination.

 .. image:: ./_pictures/api-model.png
    :align: center